-Under the new overnance framework, the responsibility for the management of the affairs of the Authority lests with the members of the Authority, which is led by the part-time Chairperson.
+Under this new governance framework, the responsibility for the management of the affairs of the Authority rests with the members of the Authority, which is led by the part-time Chairperson.
 This includes responsibility for the fulfilment of the statutory functions of the Authority, as set out in section 7 of the Act.
 The membership of the Authority is collectively referred to as the Board.
 Other Board members are the full-time Chief Executive Officer, and five part-time members.

 The Board formulates and is responsible for the strategic direction for the Authority.
-As leader of the Board, the Chairperson i responsible for:
+As leader of the Board, the Chairperson is responsible for:

-- fostering an appropriate board environment and open and inclusive culture for robust Board discussion: - establishing and maintaining a comprehensive and high-level Board charter underpinned by policies, including a stand-alone conflict of interest policy; - determining the strategic atcomes and performance standards that the Authority must achieve, and monitoring progress against these; - establishing the Board's risk appetite and propriate tolerances; - ensuring the Board's decision-making process saligned to the Authority's governance structure, strategic direction, values and risk profile; - ensuring the Board is prepared to respond a chis; - facilitating the comprehensive, relevant and timely flow of information to the Board from management and ensuring timely decisions are made by the Board; - issuing delegations to the CEO on behalf of the Board; - monitoring and advising the Minister on the performance of the Board and CEO; and - providing advice to the Department and the Minister on skill app and eds to inform Board recruitment decisions, making use of the Board skills matrix
+- fostering an appropriate board environment and open and inclusive culture for robust Board discussion: - establishing and maintaining a comprehensive and high-level Board charter underpinned by policies, including a stand-alone conflict of interest policy; - determining the strategic outcomes and performance standards that the Authority must achieve, and monitoring progress against these; - establishing the Board's risk appetite and appropriate tolerances; - ensuring the Board's decision-making process is aligned to the Authority's governance structure, strategic direction, values and risk profile; - ensuring the Board is prepared to respond in a crisis; - facilitating the comprehensive, relevant and timely flow of information to the Board from management and ensuring timely decisions are made by the Board; - issuing delegations to the CEO on behalf of the Board; - monitoring and advising the Minister on the performance of the Board and CEO; and - providing advice to the Department and the Minister on skills gaps and needs to inform Board recruitment decisions, making use of the Board skills matrix.

-The operational context of the Board is marked by issues which transcend the Marine P boundaries and have cross-jurisdictional, national and international policy implications.
+The operational context of the Board is marked by issues which transcend the Marine Park boundaries and have cross-jurisdictional, national and international policy implications.
 It is in this context that the Chairperson will be expected to lead the Board to:

-- continue the Authority's world-class Marine Park management to protect he Outs and ind Universal Value of the Reef: - continue to champion the implementation of the Reef 2050 Long-Term Sustain bility Planas the overarching adaptive management approach to address pressures on the Real leading the implementation of selected aspects; and - take an agile, risk-based and outcomes-focused approach to regulation and management of the Reef that supports its resilience and ability to respond to the cumulative impacts of a range of threats to the Reef's health.
+- continue the Authority's world-class Marine Park management to protect the Outstanding Universal Value of the Reef: - continue to champion the implementation of the Reef 2050 Long-Term Sustainability Plan as the overarching adaptive management approach to address pressures on the Reef including leading the implementation of selected aspects; and - take an agile, risk-based and outcomes-focused approach to regulation and management of the Reef that supports its resilience and ability to respond to the cumulative impacts of a range of threats to the Reef's health.